top of page

 1. da Luz Scherf, E. (2018).
 Manaus' massacre as a result of the crisis in the Brazilian penitentiary system: an analysis in the light of international human rights law.
 In A. Jobim do Amaral et al (Eds.), Anais do 8º Congresso Internacional de Ciências Criminais – PUCRS [Proceedings of the 8th International Congress on Criminal Sciences – Global Criminology Section], Vol. 3 (1st ed., pp. 121-140).
 Tirant Lo Blanch.

-da Luz Scherf, E. (Re-submitted March 2024).
-Addressing Diversity and Anti-Racism in the Social Work Undergraduate Curriculum in Portugal: A Qualitative Pilot Study.
-Under review in Social Work Education: The International Journal.
+3. da Luz Scherf, E. (Submitted Nov.
+2025).
+Addressing Anti-Racism and Diversity in the Social Work Undergraduate Curriculum in Portugal: A Qualitative Pilot Study.
+Under review in the Journal for Social Work Scholar-Practitioners.

 Under preparation

-1. Giorgio, L. C., da Luz Scherf, E., & Ruggiano, N. Unveiling the Association between Social Isolation and Sleep Disturbances among Latinx Older Women and Men Living in the United States.
+4. Giorgio, L. C., da Luz Scherf, E., & Ruggiano, N. Unveiling the Association between Social Isolation and Sleep Disturbances among Latinx Older Women and Men Living in the United States.
+Target journal: Journal of Gerontological Social Work.

 Sign up for news and updates